A Multi-Agent Conversational Bandit Approach to Online Evaluation and Selection of User-Aligned LLM Responses: Performance Analysis

-\begin{remark} The communication cost of our algorithm \cadi is notably independent of the arm pool size \(A\), which can range into thousands based on the diversity of candidate LLM responses.
-This contrasts with the approach described in \cite{huang-2021-federated}, where the communication cost scales as \(O(d^2AM\log T)\), reflecting a substantial increase with the number of arms.
-Our approach significantly reduces communication costs by eliminating the need for each local agent to upload its entire active arm set, whose cardinality is \(\mathcal{O}(A)\).
-Instead, local agents independently process their data and transmit only aggregated results to the cloud server, which also enhances privacy by limiting external data sharing in LLM response adaptations. \end{remark}
+\begin{remark} The arm pool size $A$ can reach thousands due to the diversity of LLM-generated responses.
+In contrast to \cite{huang-2021-federated}, where the communication cost scales as $\mathcal{O}(A \log T)$, our approach significantly reduces overhead.
+Specifically, local agents process data independently and transmit only aggregated results to the cloud server, avoiding the need to upload full arm sets of size $\mathcal{O}(A)$. \end{remark}